omkarcloud/botasaurus/README.md

 2. Offer a user interface to make it easy for your non-technical customers to run web scrapers.

 To accomplish these goals, Botasaurus gives you 3 decorators:
-- `@browser`: For scraping web pages using a super anti-detect browser.
+- `@browser`: For scraping web pages using a humane browser.
-- `@request`: For scraping web pages using lightweight and anti-detect HTTP requests.
+- `@request`: For scraping web pages using lightweight and humane HTTP requests.
 - `@task`:
   - For scraping web pages using third-party libraries like `playwright` or `selenium`.
   - or, For running non-web scraping tasks, such as data processing (e.g., converting video to audio).
 Botasaurus is not limited to web scraping tasks; any Python function can be made accessible with a stunning UI and user-friendly API.